Are you on diet for weight loss?

 “Calorie restriction produces stress hormones, which act on fat cells to increase the amount of abdominal fat.
 Such fat is associated with medical problems like diabetes and heart disease, regardless of overall weight.”

 In other words, food restriction can only help gain more weight.
 The belief that diet is a solution to a fatty body is faulty.
-This misconception is rooted from inconclusive health research.
+This misconception is rooted in inconclusive health research.
 “Part of the problem is that no one knows how to get more than a small fraction of people to sustain weight loss for years.
 The few studies that overcame that hurdle are not encouraging” – Aamodt added.

 If food deprivation (diet) does not really work, what is the alternative?
 On the same article, Dr. Sandra Aamodt suggests mindful eating.
 In this process, you eat when you’re hungry and stop when you are full.
 Meaning, you can achieve a healthy lifestyle by eating without food restriction.